project-chip/connectedhomeip/docs/silabs/thread/DEMO_OVERVIEW.md

 ## Step 1: Setting up the Matter Hub (Raspberry Pi)

-The Matter Hub consists of the Open Thread Border Router (OTBR) and the chiptool running on a Raspberry Pi.
+The Matter Hub consists of the Open Thread Border Router (OTBR) and the chip-tool running on a Raspberry Pi.
-Silicon Labs has developed a Raspberry Pi image combining the OTBR and chiptool that can be downloaded and flashed onto an SD Card, which is then inserted into the Raspberry Pi.
+Silicon Labs has developed a Raspberry Pi image combining the OTBR and chip-tool that can be downloaded and flashed onto an SD Card, which is then inserted into the Raspberry Pi.

 The Matter Controller sends IPv6 packets to the OTBR, which converts the IPv6